simonredfern/SimonSaysSeeq/README.md

 The software (in various forms) runs on Teensy based hardware and Bela Salt.

-Some functions (e.g. audio looping / VCA) are only available on Bela Salt so far.
+Each implementation has different functions e.g. audio looping / VCA is only available on the Bela Salt so far.

 Platforms